barrage/ragu-chat-api/docs/BONVOYAGE.md

 must do so in order to send the report to accounting.

 Once everything is verified, they can send the report to accounting and their trip is considered complete.

+If for some reason accounting rejects the report and asks for changes, the traveler can make them and regenerate the report at any time.